 IGLOO sound gallery

 The first cycle is dedicated to artists from Central and Eastern Europe.
-At two to three-month intervals, we present field recordings as well as site-specific installations by artists from Poland, Slovakia, the Czech Republic and Hungary.
-The free theme is acoustic ecology and the changing sound landscape of European cities and villages.
+At two to three-month intervals, we present field recordings and place-specific installations by artists from Poland, Slovakia, the Czech Republic and Hungary.
+The free topic is acoustic ecology and the changing sound landscape of European cities and villages.

 Marcin Barski, Marcin Dymiter - Polish Sound Landscapes / 2.
 7. - 4.
 9. 2016

 Jonáš Gruska - Site Specific Resonances - Radiators / 8.
 9. - 16.
 10. 2016

 Ladislav and Adam Železný - Tabula rasa / 10/11/2016 - 22/01/2017